Imperial (2025 comic book)

 Imperial is an American science fiction/space opera comic book limited series written by Jonathan Hickman and drawn by Federico Vicentini and Iban Coello, and was published by Marvel Comics on June 4, 2025.

 Publication history

 Imperial is a comic book limited series written by Marvel Comics long-time writer Jonathan Hickman, and drawn by Stormbreakers artists Federico Vicentini and Iban Coello, and is set in the Marvel Universe, detailing the "Marvel Cosmic" set of concepts and characters.

-Featured characters will include Hulk, She-Hulk, Amadeus Cho, Black Panther, Professor X, the Nova Corps, the Guardians of the Galaxy, among others.
+Featured characters will include Hulk, She-Hulk, Brawn, Black Panther, Nova, Star-Lord, among others.

 Plot summary

 Background

 During the "X-Manhunt" event, Professor X retires from the X-Men after escaping from Graymalkin Prison in order to resurrect his wife Lilandra Neramani and save their daughter Xandra, who is on the run from the Shi'ar.